patrovite/Course_Generator/README.md

 ## History
 I created Course Generator in 2008 for my first 100 km ultra trail.
 Since then, I added a lot of features and it has been used by a lot of french ultra-runner.
 Up to the version 3.88 it has been written in C# and now java is used in order to be cross platform (Windows, Mac OS and Linux) and multilingual.

-Course Generator is free (donation are welcome ;) ) and open source under GPL V3.
+Course Generator is free (donation are welcome ;) ), multi platform (Windows, Mac and Linux), multi-language (currently English and French) and open source under GPL V3.

-In order to works, Course Generator (also called CG) need a GPS file and some extra informations.
+In order to works, Course Generator (also called CG) need a GPS file (GPX file) and some extra informations.

 With Course Generator you can :